Feds: Connecticut man wanted to fight for Islamic State

 NEW HAVEN, Conn.
 (AP) - A Connecticut man who allegedly expressed interest in fighting for the Islamic State group in Syria was arrested as he prepared to leave the U.S. by boat, federal authorities said Monday.

 Ahmad Khalil Elshazly, 22, of West Haven, was arrested Sunday in the shoreline town of Stonington, where he expected to board a boat and begin a trip to Turkey, prosecutors said Sunday.
-He was ordered to be detained during a federal court hearing Monday in New Haven.
+He was ordered detained during a federal court hearing Monday in New Haven.

 Elshazly is charged with attempting to provide material support to a foreign terrorist organization.